 The distribution of your estate after death, by a Will or without a Will is controlled by a formal legal process called Probate, It is administered via Florida Probate Court in the County in which decedent last reside.
 Our firm assists in the administration of estates of all types.
 We provide several ways of administering an Estate, by either Summary Administration or Full Administration.
+Also estates for non-residents who own property in Florida.
 Our office can review and advise you based upon your particular circumstances.
 We also represent Beneficiaries to assure their interest in an Estate is transferred properly.

 Our Office can enable you to arrange for the smooth transition of your assets after death and prevent assets from being tied up in court.
 This allows you to shield your estate and heirs from possible taxes.
 It also provides funds for your spouse, children and charities.
 Protection to allow for the continuity of the operations and ownership of a family business.
+Supplemental Needs Trusts may be established for beneficiaries under disability or age.
 Homestead property may be transferred in advance by using various Life Estate and/or beneficiary deeds.

 A Last Will and Testament states how you want your assets and property to be distributed at death.
 A will can also be used to designate a preference for the guardian of any minor children you may have.
 Or create a contingent trust for minors or disabled heirs.
 Without a valid will, your estate becomes subject to Florida Intestate law, and may not be distributed as you would like.